- UPF clothing blocks both UVA and UVB rays.

 Fabrics that aren’t very effective at blocking UV rays unless treated with an added chemical include:

 Fabrics that are better at blocking the sun include:

 Clothing that stretches may have less UV protection than clothing that doesn't stretch.

 Clothing manufacturers may add chemicals that absorb UV light to clothing during the manufacturing process.
-Laundry additives, such as “optical brightening agents” and UV-disrupting compounds, can increase a garment’s UPF rating.
+Laundry additives, such as optical brightening agents and UV-disrupting compounds, can increase a garment’s UPF rating.
 The kinds of UV-blocking dyes and laundry additives can easily be found at retailers such as Target and Amazon.

 Loosely woven fabrics provide less protection than tightly woven fabrics.
 To see how tight the weave on a piece of clothing is, hold it up to a light.
 If you can see light through it, the weave may be too loose to be effective at blocking the sun’s rays.

 The heavier the fabric, the better it is at blocking UV rays.

 Dry fabric provides more protection than wet fabric.
 Wetting a fabric reduces its effectiveness by as much as 50 percent.

 Recognizing the need for a variety of sun protective clothing options, retailers are carrying greater numbers of clothing styles with high UPFs.